By Dr Charlotte Russell, Clinical Psychologist & Founder

 Why is it difficult to stay curious?

-So curiosity appears to be important for our well-being; but why might it be difficult to maintain or to foster?
+So why might is curiosity difficult to maintain or to foster?
 There doesn’t seem to be any clear research evidence of why this might be the case.
 However, my clinical perspective would be that most of traditional working life which involves a steady job and a predictable routine doesn’t often require high levels of curiosity.
 We often become very specialised in our job roles as we move up whatever career ladder we choose, and we may have a number of priorities to juggle.
 The time and energy we may need to stay curious often becomes a ‘nice to have’ rather than a necessity.

 As well as being detrimental for our well-being, not maintaining our curiosity can be a problem in other ways.
 The book ‘The squiggly career’ explains how curiosity is key for spotting trends, opportunities and risks, and for managing complexity (Tupper and Ellis, 2020).
 This suggests that curiosity may be useful for our work life as well as our well-being!